-The purpose of this Active ownership policy is to determine how PenSam Pension (life assurance and pension fund) exercise active ownership as part of their investment work in accordance with the Board of Directors' Policy for Investments, including the "Recommendations on active ownership" (as presented by the Committee on Good Corporate Governance).
+The purpose of this Active ownership policy is to determine how PenSam Liv (life assurance) and Pension-skassen PenSam (the pension fund) exercise active ownership as part of their investment work in accordance with the Board of Directors' Policy for Investments, including the "Recommendations on active ownership" (as presented by the Committee on Good Corporate Governance).

 It is PenSam's goal to be an active owner, influencing companies in the direction of responsible value creation to the benefit of shareholders.
 This must be done at a level that corresponds to other comparable intuitional investors and through active use of PenSam's principles for responsible investments and principles for exercising owner's authority in the Policy for investments, the principles of the current policy, and the preparation and publication of an annual statement explaining how the policy has been used in practice.
-The policy applies to PenSam Pension, in the following called PenSam.
+The policy applies to PenSam Liv and Pensionskassen PenSam, in the following jointly called PenSam.
 The policy applies to investments in Danish as well as foreign shares.